 The vice-president will accept control of the meeting from the president when the president wishes to make or second a motion.
 The vice-president will take an active role in board decisions by discussing and voting on matters before the board in the same manner as other board members.

-Cross Reference: 200.1 Organization of the Board of Directors 202.2 Oath of Office 206.1 President
+202.2 Oath of Office 206.1 President